ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 ---

-## Task 4: Navigating the File System and Working with Files
+## Objective 2: Navigating the File System and Working with Files

 ### What I Did
 Here I explored the file system — listing directories, moving around, creating new files/folders, copying them, and even reading content.
 Instead of memorizing different commands like in CMD (`dir`, `cd`, `mkdir`), I worked with consistent PowerShell cmdlets.